nishnat-rishi/ik-schema/README.md

 (Here's a link to the constantly updating version of the same: https://docs.google.com/drawings/d/1iAEuxUk5OZGAiar71Z2P7BNr40fi0QpcwQTIN3S6sFo/edit?usp=sharing)

 Following is the code which ultimately performs all the given tasks.
-All the internals are present in 'main.lua'.
+All the internals are present in ```/main.lua```.
 Good engineering practices have been somewhat sacrificed in the project in service of speed of prototyping.

 ```lua
 --- ANSWERS